Securrency-OSS/mirai/docs/docs/basics/mirai-navigattion.md

 }
 ```

-Similary we can show a dialog by simply changing the type of navigation.
+Similarly we can show a dialog by simply changing the type of navigation.

 ```json
  "onPressed": {